frontenddevelopers/Introduction/README.md

 _general is for _very_ open discussion and is typically not monitored by admins. _general_dev is for on-topic development discussions.

-If you’re `looking for work`, let the _jobs_onsite and #_jobs_remote channel know so employers can reach out.
-If you’re a recruiter, please post positions within the #_jobs_onsite  channel.
+If you’re "looking for work", let the _jobs_onsite and _jobs_remote channel know so employers can reach out.
+If you’re a recruiter, please post positions within the _jobs_onsite  channel.
 Feel free to spam this channel within reason.
 Make sure you indicate wether it is a local or remote position.

 Our community assets, including the site and logo, can be found at https://github.com/orgs/frontenddevelopers.
 If you would like to update or change anything feel free to make a pull request.
 We’re looking for an intrepid developer to redesign and rebuild the http://frontenddevelopers.org site.
 Join us in #fed_production to learn more.